Dwayne-B/FEM-BaseApparel/notes.md

 #TO DO

 ##

 The rest of the gulp file needs to be worked out for pre-deploy and deploy stages.
+[X] Check for total responsive behavior.